It’s getting real tough to ‘ESKAPE’ hospital-acquired infections

 Acinetobacter infection occur in ICU mainly in patients who have invasive treatments going on like being on a ventilator

-In the Hyderabad study, a majority of the samples of Acinetobacter came from Endotracheal Aspirates, Suction tips and tracheal tips
+In the Hyderabad study, most samples of Acinetobacter came from Endotracheal Aspirates, Suction tips and tracheal tips

 Solutions